AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Histolecty/School of Alteration/Armogon's Inevitable Consequences.md

 - Range: 25'
 - Duration: Instantaneous

 Throughout a short channeling, you invoke the Judge's command to unleash upon a target you can see within range when you cast it.
-When this spell ends, the target takes an amount of psychic damage equal to 1d10 + half its combat initiative.
+When this spell ends, the target takes an amount of sensory damage equal to 1d10 + half its combat initiative.

 **At Higher Levels:**
-* (+1) The target takes 1d10 additional psychic damage.
+* (+1) The target takes 1d10 additional sensory damage.